grycap/im/doc/gitbook/rest-api.md

   * fail response: 401, 403, 404, 400, 415

-  Add the resources specified in the body contents (in plain RADL or in JSON formats) to the infrastructure with ID `infId`.
+  Add the resources specified in the body contents (in TOSCA, plain RADL or in JSON formats) to the infrastructure with ID `infId`.
 The RADL restrictions are the same as in RPC-XML AddResource &lt;addresource-xmlrpc&gt;.

+  In case of TOSCA a whole TOSCA document is expected.
+In case of new template is added to the TOSCA document or the ``count`` of a node is increased new nodes will be added to de infrastructure.
+In case decreasing the number of the ``count`` scalable property of a node a ``removal_list`` property has to be added to specify the ID of the VM to delete (see an example [here](https://github.com/indigo-dc/im/blob/master/test/files/tosca_remove.yml)).

   If success, it is returned a list of URIs of the new virtual machines.
   The `context` parameter is optional and is a flag to specify if the contextualization step will be launched just after the VM addition.
-  Accetable values: yes, no, true, false, 1 or 0.
+  Acceptable values: yes, no, true, false, 1 or 0.
 If not specified the flag is set to True.
 The result is JSON format has the following
   format: